The Law Firm for Victims of Sexual Assault by Massage Therapists

 Because of the nature of massage therapy, many survivors are unsure if the touching that made them uncomfortable can be considered sexual assault.
 Some examples of inappropriate touching include:

-Can I Sue For Sexual Misconduct By A Massage Therapist?
+Can I Sue and Bring a Lawsuit For Sexual Misconduct By A Massage Therapist?

-Yes, you can sue a massage therapist for sexual misconduct.
-You may also be able to sue their employer for failure to properly screen their employees and take sexual assault claims seriously.
-Filing a lawsuit can help you recover damages for physical and mental health treatment and hold the abuser accountable.
+Yes, you can file a lawsuit for sexual misconduct that occurred during a massage.
+Our lawyers are among the most experienced in the country in handling the case.
+You may also be able to sue not only the massage therapist but also their employer for failure to properly screen and supervise their employees.
+In other cases, massage business failed to implement policies to reduce the risk of sexual misconduct.
+Filing a lawsuit can help you recover damages for physical and mental health treatment and hold the abuser and his employer accountable.

 You may have a claim for damages against the massage therapist who committed the assault as well as the spa or, if someone on its staff was aware of the assault or failed to take proper precautions to prevent the assault.
 As with other establishments, massage business have a duty to protect their patrons.
-When they fail this duty, they can be held accountable.
+This is true even if the massage therapist is characterized as a “contractor” rather than an employee.
+When massage business fail to protect their customers, they can be held accountable.
+Frequently, these sexual misconduct claims are covered by the insurance policies of the massage businesses.

 If you are a survivor of sexual assault in a spa or during a massage at Massage Envy, MassageLuXe, Hand & Stone or any other location offering a massage, or if you know someone who is a survivor, please contact us at 954-641-2100 or send an email to sexual abuse lawyer Adam Horowitz at to review your best legal options.